-The Governing Board of Lee A. Tolbert Community Academy adopts the following policy effective on the date that the policy is adopted by the Board.
+The Governing Board of Momentum Academy adopts the following policy effective on the date that the policy is adopted by the Board.

-The Academy does not have a general curriculum for students with disabilities.
-Instead, it is the policy of the Academy to develop an individualized educational program (IEP) for each public school student with a disability who needs special educational services pursuant to the Individuals with Disabilities Education Act (IDEA) and an accommodation plan for students who are qualified only pursuant to Section 504 of the Rehabilitation Act.
+The School does not have a general curriculum for students with disabilities.
+Instead, it is the policy of the School to develop an individualized educational program (IEP) for each student with a disability who needs special educational services pursuant to the Individuals with Disabilities Education Act (IDEA) and an accommodation plan for students who are qualified only pursuant to Section 504 of the Rehabilitation Act.
 Each IEP is designed to meet the unique needs of the student and to offer a free appropriate public education.

-In addition, the ACademy's IEPs will address the extent to which each student's disability affects his/her ability to access the Academy's general curriculum and what modifications, accommodations, and supplementary aids and services, if appropriate, are necessary to provide for such access.
-Each public school student with a disability will be educated to the maximum extent appropriate with children who are non-disabled.
-However, students with disabilities may be assigned to special classes, separate schooling or removed from the regular educational environment with the use of supplementary aids and services cannot be achieved satisfactorily.
+In addition, the School's IEPs will address the extent to which each student's disability affects his/her ability to access the School's general curriculum and what modifications, accommodations, and supplementary aids and services, if appropriate, are necessary to provide for such access.
+Each student with a disability will be educated to the maximum extent appropriate with children who are non-disabled.
+However, students with disabilities may be assigned to special classes, separate schooling or removed from the regular educational environment when the nature or severity of the student's disability is such that education in the regular educational environment with the use of supplementary aids and services cannot be achieved satisfactorily.

-The Academy will provide special education and/or other services to students with disabilities in accordance with applicable law, including the IDEA, and its amendments, Section 504 of Rehabilitation Act of 1973, 162.670-.995, RSMo., and Missouri's State Plan for Part B.
+The School will provide special education and/or other services to students with disabilities in accordance with applicable law, including the IDEA, and its amendments, Section 504 of Rehabilitation Act of 1973, 162.670-.995, RSMo., and Missouri's State Plan for Part B.

-If a student has had his/her curriculum substantially altered or modified pursuant to an IEP, 504 Plan, and/or in connection with a plan of homebound instruction so that the academic requirements (including but not limited to the requirements for achieving a specific letter or numerical grade) for one or more courses have been significantly reduced as compared to the regular course or courses, the IEP team or 504 team (or in the case of a student receiving homebound instruction who is not covered by an IEP or 504 Plan), the Academy Principal, Academic Dean, and classroom teacher(s) for such course(s) shall determine whether the student shall be included in the computation of class rank.
+If a student has had his/her curriculum substantially altered or modified pursuant to an IEP, 504 Plan, and/or in connection with a plan of homebound instruction so that the academic requirements (including but not limited to the requirements for achieving a specific letter or numerical grade) for one or more courses have been significantly reduced as compared to the regular course or courses, the IEP team or 504 team (or in the case of a student receiving homebound instruction who is not covered by an IEP or 504 Plan), the School Leader, Academic Dean, and classroom teacher(s) for such course(s) shall determine whether the student shall be included in the computation of class rank.
 Students who are not included in the class ranking shall still receive a cumulative grade point average (G.P.A.) and shall be eligible for the honor roll.